tirea/fwew/README.md

 The Best Na'vi Dictionary on the Command Line

-Fwew is the improved, faster, cleaner, more modern successor to vrrtepcli (github.com/tirea/vrrtepcli).
+Fwew is the improved, faster, cleaner, more modern successor to [vrrtepcli](https://github.com/tirea/vrrtepcli).
 Fwew was written using the Go Programming Language and is a cross-platform binary text-based program for dictionary lookups.
-Primarily for the Na'vi language (learnnavi.org)
+Primarily for the [Na'vi language](https://learnnavi.org).
+See the [LearnNavi Forum thread](https://forum.learnnavi.org/projects/fwew-a-better-crossplatform-navi-dictionary-terminal-app/).

 ## Install